Sussex, England Travel Guide: Visit the Landscape of Meghan & Harry's Royal Title

 Explore the New Domain of the Duke and Duchess of Sussex

-When Harry and Meghan got hitched in May, the Queen bestowed them with the titles of Duke and Duchess of Sussex.
+When Harry and Meghan got hitched in May 2018, the queen bestowed them with the titles of Duke and Duchess of Sussex.
 The landscape of their new domain, Sussex, is quintessentially that of Southeast England.

 Whether or not you’re interested in all things royal, Sussex makes a delightful place to visit and explore.
 This Sussex travel guide will help you get the most out of your trip and soak up all of the beautiful English countryside and seaside you can.